What Causes Fibroids

 - Ultrasound – while ultrasounds are useful for detecting abnormal growths in the uterus, they often have trouble differentiating uterine fibroids from other gynecological conditions (such as adenomyosis, which can also be treated by UFE).

 - MRI – MRI scans are used to give the full picture in regards to your uterine fibroids.
 This helps us to determine whether they’re best managed through medication, surgery, or embolisation.

 - Hysteroscopy – this procedure uses a small camera to examine the inside of the uterus and look for abnormalities.

 How are Fibroids Treated?

+There are a number of treatment options available for fibroid sufferers.
 The first line of treatment is usually conservative management, such as pain control through medication.
 Many women find this to be effective in managing their symptoms, but it may not benefit all cases, particularly if fibroids are affecting your fertility, or if you have allergies to certain medications.

 If medication fails, the size, location, and the number of fibroids are assessed to determine the next course of action, as well as your symptoms, menopausal status, and whether or not you wish to become pregnant in the future.

 If it’s seen as in your best interest, it may be recommended that your fibroids be removed surgically (either by myomectomy or hysterectomy), or by uterine fibroid embolisation (UFE).